Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Experiments

 } where $\bar{y_i}$ and $y_i$ denote the ground-truth label and assigned cluster indices respectively. $L$ is the set of mappings from cluster indices to ground-truth labels.

-\paragraph{Results on CIFAR-$\bm{10}$.} As shown in Figures~\ref{cifar10-5-5} and \ref{cifar10-5-1}, MEDI-MAML and MEDI-PRO outperform all baselines significantly, and the ACC of MEDI-PRO is much higher than that of MEDI-MAML.
-The main reason is that MEDI-PRO makes full use of the labels of known-class data in the training process, while MEDI-MAML does not.
-MEDI-MAML only uses the labels of known-class data in the sampling process.
-Besides, K-means performs better than it on other datasets significantly.
-The reason is that clustering rules contained in CIFAR-$10$ are suitable for K-means.
+\textbf{Results on CIFAR-$\bm{10}$.} As shown in Figures~\ref{cifar10-5-5} and \ref{cifar10-5-1}, MM and MP outperform all baselines significantly, and the ACC of MP is much higher than that of MM.
+The main reason is that MP makes full use of the labels of known-class data in the training process, while MM does not.
+MM only uses the labels of known-class data in the sampling process.
+Besides, as shown in Table~\ref{tab:kmeans} in Appendix~\ref{Asec:km}, K-means performs better on CIFAR-$10$ than other datasets.
+The reason is that clustering rules contained in data of CIFAR-$10$ are simple and suitable for K-means.

-\paragraph{Results on SVHN.} Figures~\ref{svhn-5-1} and \ref{svhn-5-5} show that our methods still outperform all baselines.
-In the task of $5$-way $1$-obsv, RS performs as well as MEDI-MAML (Figure~\ref{svhn-5-1}).
-The reason is that RS trains the embedding network with self-supervised learning under $1$-obsv case, which partly overcomes this problem by data augment.
+\textbf{Results on SVHN.} Figures~\ref{svhn-5-1} and \ref{svhn-5-5} show that our methods still outperform all baselines.
+In the task of $5$-way $1$-observation, RS performs as well as MM (Figure~\ref{svhn-5-1}).
+The reason is that RS trains the embedding network with self-supervised learning method, RotationNet \citep{DBLP:conf/iclr/GidarisSK18}, under $1$-observation case, which partly overcomes this problem by data augment.
+The SVHN is simpler than other datasets, thus such a data augmentation works better.

-\paragraph{Results on CIFAR-$\bm{100}$.} It is clear that we outperform all baselines.
-Differ from tasks on other datasets, MEDI-MAML performs equally even a little better than MEDI-PRO shown in Figure~\ref{cifar100-20-1}.
+\textbf{Results on CIFAR-$\bm{100}$.} It is clear that we outperform all baselines.
+Differ from tasks on other datasets, MM performs equally even a little better than MP shown in Figure~\ref{cifar100-20-1}.
 The reason is that the amount of known classes is relatively large and the data distribution of CIFAR-$100$ is complex, so we cannot accurately compute prototypes with very limited data.

-\paragraph{Results on OmniGlot.} As shown in Figures~\ref{omniglot-20-1} and \ref{omniglot-20-5}, our methods still have the highest ACC.
-We find that the Acc of K-means are merely $1.15\%$ and $1.30\%$.
-Namely, K-means hardly works on OmniGlot.
-The number of novel classes of OmniGlot ($659$) is too large for K-means.
+\textbf{Results on OmniGlot.} As shown in Figures~\ref{omniglot-20-1} and \ref{omniglot-20-5}, our methods still have the highest ACC.
+We find that the ACC of K-means are merely $2.2\%$ for both $1$-observation and $5$-observation, indicating that K-means hardly works on OmniGlot.
+Although this result looks very bad, this is reasonable.
+This is because the number of novel classes is too large (i.e., $659$) and K-means is an unsupervised method that requires many training data.
+As a simple benchmark in few-shot learning, existing meta-learning methods \citep{DBLP:conf/iclr/RamalhoG19,DBLP:conf/iccv/LiLX0019} have completed solved it, which achieved the accuracy of $99.9\%$ on $20$-way $5$-shot task.
+Thus our method MP also achieves a high accuracy of $98.4\%$ without novel-class labels.
+Note that, we also show results of all methods on NCD problem in Table~\ref{tab:abundant} (Appendix~\ref{Asec:NCD}).